 For decades Brooklyn has been a confluence of culture.
-From books to films to TV shows, the borough of 2.6 million residents has played a starring role.
-The hipster-cool vibes depicted in shows like Girls and Bored to Death depict a Brooklyn lifestyle synonymous with brunch, brews, and brownstones.
+From books to films and TV shows, the borough of 2.6 million residents has played a starring role.
+The hipster-cool vibes depicted in shows like Girls and Bored to Death tell a story of a Brooklyn lifestyle synonymous with brunch, brews, and brownstones.

-Brooklyn's lower rents and creative culture have attracted digital nomads, entrepreneurs, and remote workers, and the borough’s vibrant art, music, and culinary scene kept them enthralled while the borough has revitalized in the last few decades, the borough has always been hip.
-Ever evolving, Brooklynites are constantly treated to new surprises on every block, from freshly painted street murals to experimental coffee shops with unique pastries to bohemian boutiques with trendy and timeless wares.
+Brooklyn's lower rents and creative culture have attracted digital nomads, entrepreneurs, and remote workers, and the vibrant art, music, and culinary scene kept them enthralled while the borough has revitalized in the last few decades.
+Ever evolving, Brooklynites are constantly treated to new surprises on every block, like freshly painted street murals, experimental coffee shops with unique pastries, and bohemian boutiques with trendy and timeless wares.